About WUSD

 2. Chaperone school trips*: Many school trips require parent volunteers to accompany students on field trips.
 This is a great way to get involved, and it also provides an opportunity to spend time with your child and their classmates outside of the classroom.

 3. Help out in the classroom*: Teachers often appreciate the help of parent volunteers in the classroom.
-This can involve assisting with activities, grading papers, or reading with students.
+This can involve assisting with activities or reading with students.
+Note: Parents are not able to help grade papers.

 4. Volunteer in the school library: The school library is another area where parent volunteers are often needed.
 Tasks may include checking books in and out, shelving books, or helping students find materials.